dynamine/Dynamine-UI/Learning_Notes.md

 - if there is a reference to toast available, use toast to display messages
 - Kongdash uses a grid system similar to bootstrap with contianer > row > col
 - To specify a col size add a size class, e.g. md-4

+# Fail

+- Attempted to use Angular Material UI Components for the tabs but they did not work.
+- I will look into implementing them custom with Angular